caktus/talks/djangocon/2013/scaling/scaling.rst

 ---------------

 - The first step in any scaling project should generally be to make sure you're not doing anything too crazy code- or DB-wise
-- Hopefully all of you are already using django-debug-toolbar, but just in case, I threw in this slide
+- Hopefully all of you are already using django-debug-toolbar already, but just in case, I threw in this slide
 - Easy to install; helps eliminate unnecessary SQL queries on high-traffic pages
-- Don't blindly optimize everything, focus on pages that'll give you the most gain
+- Don't blindly optimize everything, focus on pages that'll give you the most gain; in this case we focused on those 5 survey taking views

 ----